elastic/elasticsearch-ruby/README.md

 ## Compatibility

 The Elasticsearch client is compatible with currently maintained Ruby versions.
-See [Ruby Maintenance Branches](https://www.ruby-lang.org/en/downloads/branches/) for more information.
+See [Ruby Maintenance Branches](https://www.ruby-lang.org/en/downloads/branches/).
 We don't provide support to versions which have reached their end of life.

-The gem's version numbers follow the Elasticsearch major versions.
+The gem's version numbers follow Elasticsearch's major versions.
 The `master` branch is compatible with the Elasticsearch `master` branch, which is the next major version.

 | Gem Version   |   | Elasticsearch |
 |:-------------:|:-:| :-----------: |